OpenTOPAS/TOPAS-imaging/README.md

 Congratulations!
 You now have an image!

-More documentation can be found in assets/docs
+More documentation can be found in [OpenTOPAS documentation](https://opentopas.readthedocs.io/en/latest/extensions/imaging/index.html)